S3 method for class 'mfrm_fit'

 Details

 This method provides a compact, human-readable summary oriented to reporting.
+The expanded profiles use FACETS-style organization for navigation, but do not claim that FACETS was executed or that estimates are numerically equivalent to FACETS output.
 It returns a structured object and prints:

 • model fit overview (N, LogLik, AIC/BIC, convergence)